pwenzel/wordpress-make/README.md

 ## Bonus

-* The `.htaccess` file generated includes rules from H5BP.
+* The `.htaccess` file generated includes rules from HTML5 Boilerplate.
 Customize to your liking.
 * TGM Plugin Activator is bundled for automating plugin tasks from within your Wordpress theme.